-The Kariba Animal Welfare Fund Trust (KAWFT) was formed on 2 July 2010, by a group of Kariba residents, for the purpose of treating and helping Kariba's wildlife and enabling a swift response to any animal welfare emergency in the area.
+The Kariba Animal Welfare Fund Trust (KAWFT) was formed in 2010, by a group of Kariba residents, for the purpose of treating and helping Kariba's wildlife and enabling a swift response to any animal welfare emergency in the area.

 Prior to this, whenever assistance to a wild animal in need was required, there was always a frantic rush by a group of Kariba residents to raise funds to pay a vet to come out from Harare to dart and treat the snared or injured animals.
 Vets could take 3-4 days to get to Kariba due to prior work arrangements and the injured animal would be difficult to locate.
 Its suffering was prolonged by waiting for treatment.
 Transport was also costly.
 Although the vets very kindly donated their time, the cost of the fuel would need to be covered.

 KAWFT sent out an initial plea for donations to purchase a dart gun and supporting equipment and drugs.
-The organisation then sponsored a resident of Kariba, Andries Scholtz, to partake in a dart course and qualify.
+The organisation then sponsored a resident of Kariba to partake in a dart course and qualify.
 The response from the public was very positive and a dart gun was purchased along with the necessary drugs.

-Now when reports of snared or injured animals are received, KAWFT along with the Zimbabwe Parks & Wildlife Management Authority (ZPWMA) follow up and if darting and/or medication are required we contact Andries and deal with the situation.
+Now when reports of snared or injured animals are received, KAWFT along with the Zimbabwe Parks & Wildlife Management Authority (ZPWMA) follow up and if darting and/or medication are required we deal with the situation.